DataDog/documentation/content/en/integrations/guide/source-code-integration.md

 ---
 title: Datadog Source Code Integration
 kind: guide
-description: "Set up the source code integration that integrates with APM to link your telemetry with your backend services' repositories and generate inline code snippets."
+description: "Set up the source code integration that integrates with APM to link your telemetry with your repositories and use the GitHub integration to generate inline code snippets."
 further_reading:
 - link: "https://docs.datadoghq.com/integrations/github/"
   tag: "Documentation"